The Rights of Tipped Employees

 - Employees must be paid overtime based on a regular rate that includes all service charges, commissions, bonuses and compensation for services provided.

-If you are a tipped employee and believe that your rights have been violated, contact the Phoenix employment law attorneys of Phillips Law Group.
-We will pursue your claim without charging any upfront legal fees and will work to maximize the compensation you are entitled.
-We only get paid if you receive a fair outcome.
+If you are a tipped employee and believe that your rights have been violated, contact the Phoenix employment law attorneys of Phillips Dayes Law Firm PC.